-Not recommended under 11, parental guidance to 13 (mild themes, sexual references, language).
+Not suitable under 11; parental guidance to 13 (violence, mild themes, sexual references, substance use, language)

 This topic contains:

 |Children under 11||Not suitable due to mild themes, mild slapstick violence, sexual references, substance use, and coarse language.|